COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 ![WebPage3](../1/Media/Project_Images/webpage_predict.png)

-After Sometime it will give results for the uploaded Image as shown:
+The classifier takes time for processing the image and classifying the result as shown:

 ![WebPage4](../1/Media/Project_Images/webpage_covid.png)

 &nbsp;